mikesk8r/termcol/README.md

 # termcol
 A simple and fast free-to-use cross-platform C++ library for colored text in the terminal.
-This library partially supports Windows, termcol working on CMD/Powershell is **not guaranteed**.
+This library does not fully support Windows.
+Do **not** expect it to work.

 ## How it works
 termcol uses escape codes to change text colors.
 It also automatically changes the text back, so **no manually resetting the text color**!